Updated December 14, 2020.

 You’re in a dilemma – how can you be compliant without breaking your website’s analytics?
 And what kinds of website analytics data can you even get without breaking GDPR compliance?

-Cookiebot is the world’s leading plug-and-play consent management platform with a powerful website scanner that detects and controls all cookies and trackers, offering full compliance and a close integration with Google Consent Mode.
+Cookiebot consent management platform (CMP) offers plug-and-play compliance for your website through a powerful website scanner that detects and controls all cookies and trackers.

 You have a website and you want to know how many users visit and what they click on.
 You’d also like to see conversion rates and be able to track your ad campaign’s reach.